MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Wait-Job.md

 Invoke-Command -Session $s -ScriptBlock {Wait-Job -Any}
 ```

-This example uses the **Any** parameter of `Wait-Job` to determine when the first of many background
+This example uses the **Any** parameter of `Wait-Job` to determine when the first of many jobs
-jobs running in the current session are completed.
-It also shows how to use the `Wait-Job` cmdlet to
+running in the current session are in a terminating state.
+It also shows how to use the `Wait-Job`
-wait for remote jobs to finish.
+cmdlet to wait for remote jobs to finish.

 The first command creates a **PSSession** on each of the computers listed in the Machines.txt file
 and stores the **PSSession** objects in the `$s` variable.
 The command uses the `Get-Content` cmdlet